xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 If the value matches multiple conditions, the action for each condition is executed.
 To change this behavior, use the `Break` or `Continue` keywords.

-The `Break` keyword stops processing and exits the `Switch` statement.
+The `Break` keyword stops processing and exits the `switch` statement.

 The `Continue` keyword stops processing the current value, but continues processing any subsequent values.